 It was too much to process.
 All I could do was nod dumbly at Kyle and hope he understood.
 I guess this actually does work, I remember thinking.
 Is this real life?
 At the end of the call Kyle folded me into his arms and we stood there together, crying and yet not caring who could see us.
 Later it struck me that we had had the exact same reaction to both a failed transfer and a successful one: to hold on to each other.

-Over the last couple days I’ve tried to think of a way to put into words how it feels to find out we’re expecting after three and a half years of infertility.
+Over the last couple days I’ve tried to think of a way to put into words how it feels to find out we’re expecting after almost four years of infertility.
 Like finding something you were sure you’d lost forever?
 Like seeing clearly for the first time in years?
 Like experiencing the first taste of freedom after being trapped for so long?
 Nothing even comes close.
 Words have utterly failed me.
 We are feeling so many emotions– some of which are completely contradictory– that it is impossible to find a way to accurately express them.
 And while I can’t say that I don’t feel pain at the thought of not being the one to carry my child, I am experiencing a kind of joy that I have never known.

 We’ve loved having the ability to finally tell our family and friends that we are expecting.
 Several years ago I had promised Karis that she would be the first to hear that we were pregnant, and strangely enough we were with her the day we found out.
 There was no time to plan a special meal, set up a photo shoot, or put together a Pinterest-worthy announcement.
 We had no ultrasound photos or positive pregnancy test pictures to share.
 Years ago when I dreamed of sharing our news with loved ones, I didn’t imagine it all happening within two days time.
 Back then it would have been a surprise and we would have been having the first baby in our immediate families.
 Now so much has changed that ours will be the third.
-And honestly, none of that really matters; I don’t care at all.

 As of today we are 5 weeks and 2 days into our pregnancy.
 The remaining 34+ weeks stretch out beyond us into a future we cannot imagine.
 Anyone who has been through infertility and/or loss knows that with these experiences comes a loss of innocence.
 We know all too well that our fight is far from over.
 Despite our underlying concern, we are trying to enjoy every moment with the understanding that losing this child will hurt whether we live in constant fear of it happening or not.
-This is the farthest we’ve ever come and it may very well be the only pregnancy we get to experience; so, I have decided that even though I do not feel able to throw myself into it with complete abandon, I want to savor each day we’ve been given.
+This is the farthest we’ve come in the process so far and it may very well be the only pregnancy we get to experience; so, I have decided that even though I do not feel able to throw myself into it with complete abandon, I want to savor each day we’ve been given.

 From here Elle will continue to have blood tests to check her beta levels and make sure they continue to double every 48-72 hours.
 On Friday her levels were 397.6 up from 212 on Wednesday, which indicates that we are right on track.
 Tomorrow morning she will have another test and we will be anxiously awaiting the results throughout the day.
 If everything continues to go well, an ultrasound will be done as early as next week.